Taking Action: The Power of Putting “Hope Before Handcuffs”

 The opioid epidemic affects millions of individuals and families across the country, and the unsettling reality is that everyone is vulnerable to it.

-Linda Davis, district court judge of Macomb County, experienced this first-hand when her teenage daughter, a straight-A student and gifted athlete, admitted to having a heroin addiction.
+Linda Davis, executive director, Families Against Narcotics and a former judge, experienced this first-hand when her teenage daughter, a straight-A student and gifted athlete, admitted to having a heroin addiction.

 “I was just beginning to recognize how much this problem was impacting the people around me—neighbors, friends—and shortly after my own daughter admitted to struggling with addiction,” Davis explained.

 Without skipping a beat, Davis and members of her community rallied together to organize a town hall event.
 It became clear that substance abuse was more widespread than Davis imagined when nearly 100 people attended the first meeting.

 “We had such a wide variety of people, all who had important perspectives on the issue,” Davis recalled.
 “Police officers, the superintendent, parents and even young people who had started the path to recovery wanted to get involved.”

 Little did Davis know that those meetings would evolve into an organization with 20 chapters across Michigan.